-Where are they now - Something To Look Forward To
+Where are they now - Catching up with Something To Look Forward To

 The 25th Birthday National Lottery Awards return to our screens on Tuesday 19 November and the people behind the amazing good causes you fund get their chance to shine.
 Ahead of this year’s broadcast, we decided to catch up with some of last year’s winning projects to see how life has been since their victory 12 months ago.

 Today, it’s the turn of Francesca Abery, the daughter of special achievement award winner Fiona Coldron.
 Fiona, founded Something To Look Forward To which is a National Lottery funded family-run charity website that enables individuals and businesses to donate 'gifts' and 'experiences' to thousands of families affected by cancer, especially those struggling emotionally and financially.

 Looking back, what was it like to win the Special Achievement Award last year?

 It was amazing and felt like we were living a different life!
 As I knew about the award and I was the one surprising my mum on stage there was a lot of nervous energy and excitement leading up to the event.
 Being able to tell my mum she had won on live television was a once in a lifetime opportunity.

 How’s life been for Fiona and Something To Look forward To since winning the National Lottery Award?

 Since winning the National Lottery Award, our service has grown considerably.
 We have recruited another member of staff to help coordinate our service and we have provided a record number (on our previous years) of gifts, experiences and essential items to people affected by cancer and cancer poverty across the UK.
 Our social media following is growing, and someone even stopped me in the street and said they recognised me from the telly!

 What has the project done in the last 12 months?